Julia04-rub/alu-shell/processes_and_signals/README.md

-this is my first readme in thids project
+this is my first readme in this project